 At the end of the residency training, some AACE Track residents will go on to post-graduate training either in our department or elsewhere.
 We have fellowships in child and adolescent, public service, forensic, addiction,and geriatric psychiatry, as well as psychosomatic medicine.
 Within our department, one can follow a career progression arc from the AACE Track while a resident to an AACE Track faculty position.
 Regardless of their future endeavors, graduates of the AACE Track are well-equipped to embark on rewarding and challenging careers in clinical education, residency and medical student training, hospital administration, and as forward thinking leaders in academic psychiatry.

 - The AACE Track continues to develop as a unique additional prospective training program for residents offered by WPIC including: A system for matching the residents with productive clinical-educators and/or administrative mentors with the assistance of faculty leaders ("meta-mentoring"),

-- A formal application process with rigorous review of residents' background and academic project proposals by AACE Track faculty and residency training director,
+- A formal application process with rigorous review of residents' background and academic project proposals by the Chief Resident for Education, the Vice Chair of the AACE Track, AACE Track faculty and residency training director,

 - "High-yield" time-limited projects such Quality Improvement projects, Educational Seminars, and publications in clinical journals during the residency,